THE THING SATAN FEARS MOST

 We always are to look to God in Heaven and Jesus at the right hand of God.
 If we have been baptized into the crucifixion of Christ, then we have been raised with Him to the right hand of the Father, there to triumph each day over all the power of the enemy.

-And hath raised us up together, and made us sit together in heavenly places) in Christ: (Ephesians 2:6)
+and raised us up together, and made us sit together in the heavenly places in Christ Jesus, (Ephesians 2:6)

 We have been raised with the Lord Jesus to the right hand of the Father.
 This is true today as we walk on the earth.
 But the hour will come when we literally ascend to be with the Lord in Heaven.
 As Paul said, to be absent from the body is to be present with the Lord.
 Christ returned to the Father after He was crucified.
 One day we shall go to be with the Lord Jesus.

-We are confident, I say, and willing rather to be absent from the body, and to be present with the Lord.
+We are confident, yes, well pleased rather to be absent from the body and to be present with the Lord.
 (II Corinthians 5:8)

 Cultivating the Presence of the Lord